 However, there are no problems with connecting and installing shared network printers from the same print server from 32-bit Windows editions.

 Error 0x0000007e appears only on 64-bit clients when trying to connect to a shared Hewlett Packard printer installed on a 32-bit print server (running on Windows Server 2003 x86 or Windows Server 2008 x86).
-Typically, the problem appears not with all HP printers, but only with those using the universal printer driver HP PCL (HP Universal Print driver).
+Typically, the problem appears not with all HP printers, but only with those which are using the universal printer driver HP PCL (HP Universal Print driver).

 What do you need to do to fix the error?
 First of all, you have to check that both a 32- and a 64-bit driver versions are installed on the print server.
 As you can see, x64 and x86 versions of HP Universal Printing PCL 6 driver are installed.